csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 by hitting `H`, sure, but if I were to hit `dH` then my cursor would jump to the `H`ighest currently visible line whilst `d`eleting everything on its way there.

-Command mode is where most of the magic happens.
+Normal mode is where most of the magic happens.
 This is why it’s the default mode, and the mode I spend most of my time in: manipulating code this way is _fast_.
 I mean, _really_ fast.